djafar1/DISproject/DjafarGame/README.md

 1. Create account
 When you start the web-app you need to create an account, to do this you press the new account button and write a username and password

-2. Change password (UPDATE SQL is used he re)
+2. Change password (UPDATE SQL is used here)
 If you want to change your password you can press change password.
 You will then have to put in your username, password and the new password 2 times.
 If the passwords doesn't match up, youll get an error message otherwise your password will be updated in the database

 3. login